-This action has been revised for the current certification cycle.
+This action was last updated in 2025.
 A version of this action from the prior program year is available for comparison.
 Edits are highlighted in yellow.
-(Last updated 2024)

 Objective

 Collect information on all individuals and families experiencing homelessness as a first step in connecting to services and supports.